mentorwan/MB_resources/README.md

 [UPARSE](http://drive5.com/uparse/) - generates OTUs that are far superior to state-of-the-art methods including QIIME, mothur and AmpliconNoise on mock community tests.
 OTU representative sequences are more accurate predictions of biological sequences, and the number of OTUs is much close to the number of species.

-[Qiita]( http://qiita.microbio.me/) - microbiome storage and analysis resource that can run on everything from your laptop to a supercomputer.
+[QIITA]( http://qiita.microbio.me/) - microbiome storage and analysis resource that can run on everything from your laptop to a supercomputer.
 It is built on top of the widely used QIIME package, and enables the exploration of -omics data.

-[Nephele](https://nephele.niaid.nih.gov/#cloud)  - The web tools to analyze microbiome data on the cloud.
+[NEPHELE](https://nephele.niaid.nih.gov/#cloud)  - The web tools to analyze microbiome data on the cloud.

 [PICRUST](http://picrust.github.io/picrust/) - The tools for pathway analysis using 16S data sets.